Skip to content

 What is Power BI?

-Power BI is Microsoft's business intelligence tool that helps you turn data from spreadsheets, databases, and business systems into interactive visual reports.
-Instead of manually creating charts in Excel every month, you can build dashboards that update automatically as your data changes.
+Power BI is Microsoft's business intelligence platform that transforms raw data from spreadsheets, databases, and cloud services into interactive visual reports and dashboards.
+Rather than manually building charts in Excel every week, Power BI lets you create automated, self-refreshing dashboards that deliver real-time insight into your business operations.

 Who is it for?